How

 64%

-Your child's doctor may refer to this as “duration of response,” which is the amount of time that patients in the study who achieved ≥20% tumor shrinkage maintained that shrinkage.
+Your child's doctor may refer to this as “duration of response,” which is the amount of time that children and teens in the study achieved 20% or greater tumor shrinkage and maintained that shrinkage.

 *Confirmed by 3D magnetic resonance imaging (MRI) scan.

-"Stay about the same" is defined as no more than a 20% increase in tumor volume.
+"Stay about the same" is defined as no more than a 20% increase or decrease in tumor volume.

 Data cutoff March 2021.

-In the SPRINT Phase 1 and 2 studies, half of patients took Koselugo for more than 4.4 years.
-Some patients in the study are still taking Koselugo and the longest treatment period is yet to be determined.
+In the SPRINT Phase 1 and 2 studies, half of the children and teens took Koselugo for more than 4.4 years.# Some children and teens in these studies are still taking Koselugo and the longest treatment period is yet to be determined.

-In the SPRINT Phase 2 Stratum 1 study, as of June 2018, children experienced mostly mild or moderate side effects while taking Koselugo.
+In the SPRINT Phase 2 Stratum 1 study, as of June 2018, children and teens experienced mostly mild or moderate side effects while taking Koselugo

 76%

-(38/50) of children were able to stay on a full dose of Koselugo without having to reduce their dose
+(38/50) were able to stay on a full dose of Koselugo

 80%

-(40/50) of children required a dosing pause but were able to avoid stopping treatment
+(40/50) were able to avoid stopping treatment by temporarily pausing dosing

 What are the most common side effects of Koselugo?